buda-base/drs-deposit/README.md

 * [Batch Building](./DRS-BATCH-PROCESSING/BatchBuilding.md)
 * [Parallel Batching](./DRS-BATCH-PROCESSING/parallelBatching.md)

-## Dramatis Personae
+## DPlatform Requirements

-+ Druk: The BatchBuilding platform.
++ The BatchBuilding platform.
 Platform requires:
 	- Python 3.6+ in a virtual environment
-	- Bash v3+
+	- Bash v4+
 	- drs-deposit github - only needs DRS-BATCH-PROCESSING folder, not complete repository
 	- drs-deposit/DBApps installed (see [DBApps Readme](DBapps/README.md) )
-	- drs-deposit/DRS-BATCH-PROCESSING and drs-deposit/DRS-BATCH-PROCESSING/parallelBatch in your path.[^4487da72]
+	- install from DRS-BATCH-PROCESSING/deployment/copyLinksToBin
 + Khyung: Uploading platform.
 Requires:
 	- Python 3.6 (recommended in a virtual environment).
 See [^Detailed platform Requirements]
+	- DBApps as above.
 	- Cisco VirtualConnect software (from Harvard)
 + Optional: another machine with Cisco AnyConnect software

-[^4487da72]: I link the files I need into `~/bin`.
-See source tree `DRS-BATCH-PROCESSING/deployment/makeLinks and copyLinksToBin`

 Except for downloading the CSVs, and the step of collecting the error results, all these steps are command line, so you can run them through `ssh`.
 I advise you run them under `tmux`, so that long running commands don't pin down your machine.

 ## Detailed platform requirements
-1. OS:This suite has been tested on MacOS High Sierra and Mojave only.
+1. OS:This suite has been tested on:
+- MacOS
+	- High Sierra
+	- Mojave
+	- Catalina
+- Debian
+	- 9
+	- 10
-1. Coreutils.  `brew install coreutils` ( as root, or owner of `/usr/local/bin`).
+1. Coreutils (MacOS only).  `brew install coreutils` ( as root, or owner of `/usr/local/bin`).
 Be sure to `brew list coreutils` and read the caveat about PATH.
 These scripts expect the GNU versions of their commands.
 1. Python 3.7 and virtualenv.
 Since we can't use Python 3 at a systemwide level on MacOS machines, each user has to create a virtual env and initialize it.
 See [python venv documentation](https://docs.python.org/3/library/venv.html).
 If `pip` breaks, you need to drop back your openssl to version 1.0.2a (`brew remove --ignore-dependencies openssl && brew install openssl=1.0.2a` or something like it.)
-    1. The python scripts depend on pip packages `lxml` and `pymysql`
+    1. The python scripts depend on pip packages `lxml` and `pymysql` which should be automatically installed with the pyPI (see [DBApps Readme](DBApps/README.md)
 1. Harvard University Library Batch building system.
 You can just copy from `Druk:~yr-obdt-dsvt/DRS/BatchBuilder2.2.1.9`